Importing Transactions After Initial Import

 - Full Name - if you do not have an Origin ID or Primary Email, Keela will look for a Full Name to match new transactions to existing contacts.

-Important note: if the contacts that you are importing transactions for do not already exist in Keela, and you want to import their contact information (e.g. address, phone number, etc), we reccomend that you do a contact import before you import transactions.
+Important note: if the contacts that you are importing transactions for do not already exist in Keela, and you want to import their contact information (e.g. address, phone number, etc), we recommend that you do a Contact Import before you import transactions.
 If you would need to import contacts first, you will want to follow the requirements in our article on Formatting Your Contact Data Spreadsheets.
-After the contact import, you can proceed with the transaction imports.
-Note: if you do not have any contact data that you want to import, and you just want to import transactions, you can skip this step!

 Step 4 - Import Your Transactions